awsdocs/aws-systems-manager-user-guide/doc_source/sysman-manual-agent-install.md

 **Choose your operating system**
 Choose a link to view the procedure for manually installing SSM Agent on the specified operating system\.

+**Note**
+For a list of supported versions of each of the following operating systems, see [Supported operating systems](prereqs-operating-systems.md)\.
 + [Amazon Linux](agent-install-al.md)
 + [Amazon Linux 2](agent-install-al2.md)
 + [CentOS](agent-install-centos.md)